scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 3.

 We produced a video about debugging Scala 3 in Metals.
 This video demonstrates the power of the debugger in a multi-threaded Scala 3 application.
 We show how to use the debugging steps, the debug console, the watches, and the different types of breakpoints.
-The video will soon be released on the Youtube platform.
+The video will soon be released on YouTube.

 ### Advent of Code Website